What Agile Project Management Looks Like in Real Life

 Project management tools I recommend

-In a survey conducted by Processmaker, 78% of the leaders interviewed said that, since the pandemic began, they have started implementing project management (PM) software and tracking tools to ensure their team remains productive.
+In a survey by Processmaker, 78% of the leaders said they have implemented PM software to ensure their team remains productive.

 Explore our next posts